Why should I choose documentary photography coverage for my wedding?

-I invite couples to schedule a meeting to tell us more about their weddings and expectations for photography coverage as well as to get a real sense of who we are and if we'd be a good fit for each other.
-I also take this opportunity to share more of our work and package details as well as view our album options.
-I –Andrea, hold all initial consultations with couples while Kevin, for example, is out covering news and sports in Washington DC and beyond.
+I invite people to email, give me a call, or schedule a meeting to chat more about your expectations for photography coverage as well as to get a real sense of who I am and if we'd be a good fit for each other.

-If you decide Kevin or I is the photographer for you, shoot me an email or give me a call and I will send you a link to our contract.
-I do all of our bookings online.
+If you decide I am the photographer for you, send me an email or give me a call and I will email you a link to my contract.
+I do all of my bookings online.
 I try to keep things easy and maybe save a tree in the process!

 703 596 5260